 For program operations, the CIOf pin determines whether the device accepts program data in bytes or words.
-Refer to "Word/Byte Configuration" for more information.
+Refer to "Flash Device Bus Operations" for more information.

 The device features an Unlock Bypass mode to facilitate faster programming.
 Once a bank enters the Unlock Bypass mode, only two write cycles are required to program a word or byte, instead of four.
-The "Word/Byte Configuration" section has details on programming data to the device using both standard and Unlock Bypass command sequences.
+The "Byte/Word Program Command Sequence" section has details on programming data to the device using both standard and Unlock Bypass command sequences.
 An erase operation can erase one sector, multiple sectors, or the entire device.
-Tables 4-7 indicate the address space that each sector occupies.
-The device address space is divided into two banks: Bank 1 contains the boot/parameter sectors, and Bank 2 contains the larger, code sectors of uniform size.
-A "bank address" is the address bits required to uniquely select a bank.
+Table 3 indicates the address space that each sector occupies.
 Similarly, a "sector address" is the address bits required to uniquely select a sector.
+The "Flash Command Definitions" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.